Promoting and Maintaining a Secure Environment

 - Dean of Students Office — 551-5800

-Report all crimes and violations of policy to the Dean of Students Office or to Campus Security.
+Report all crimes and violations of policy to the Dean of Students Office or to Carthage Public Safety.

-Campus Security, located on the Terrace level of Johnson Hall, can be contacted at extension 5911.
-The Security office is staffed 24 hours per day.
-Carthage contracts with Allied Universal Security Services, Inc. to provide campus security services.
+Carthage Public Safety, located on the Terrace level of Johnson Hall, can be contacted at extension 5911.
+The Public Safety office is staffed 24 hours per day.
+Carthage contracts with Allied Universal Security Services, Inc. to provide campus public safety services.
 Allied Universal provides this service to comply with the policies established by Carthage and on a schedule set by the College.
 Allied Universal Officers are trained to provide security and safety for private companies and institutions.
 Allied Universal employees are not deputized law enforcement officers and do not have police arresting authority.
-Their functions include: assuring the safety of the community members on campus, making periodic inspection tours of buildings and grounds, guarding against fire, theft and illegal entry, enforcing traffic and parking regulations, and aiding in maintaining an orderly campus environment.
+Their functions include: assuring the safety of the community members on campus, making periodic inspection tours of buildings and grounds, guarding against fire, theft, and illegal entry, enforcing traffic and parking regulations, and aiding in maintaining an orderly campus environment.
 Allied Universal Security are designated agents for the College and are authorized to ask students for identification and assistance in the course of carrying out their duties and expect students to comply.
 On behalf of the College, Allied Universal maintains a working relationship with the Kenosha Police Department and the Kenosha County Sheriff’s Department.
 Should situations warrant, Allied Universal may ask for Police Department and Sheriff personnel to respond to problems on campus.
 Normal procedure is for these enforcement agencies to contact Allied Universal before entering campus with the intent of investigating a situation or questioning a student.
-Carthage students, employees and guests are subject to all local, state, and federal laws, in addition to College policies set forth in the Carthage Student Community Code, & the Employee/Faculty Handbook.
+Carthage students, employees and guests are subject to all local, state, and federal laws, in addition to College policies set forth in the Carthage Student Community Code and the Employee/Faculty Handbook.

 Carthage utilizes Everbridge as an emergency notification communication tool.
 New campus community members are invited to sign up and can update their contact number as needed.
 Fire evacuation drills are performed each semester and building have signage for shelter in place for any indoor evacuation to a lower level.